Travel Tips Guide

 You don’t need 1/2 the gear you think you do to travel anywhere.
 We’ve all done it.
 It’s a right of passage for travelers to slowly become better at packing less.
 My first backpack was 70 liters packed full, my current bag is only 40 liters.

-As a full-time vagabond, everything I own fits on my back.
+As a full-time vagabond, everything I own fits in my travel backpack.
 If you’re not sure about packing something, you don’t need it.
 It’s also possible to buy most things at your destination country if you discover you need them.

 Carry Spare Passport Photos